-Tokyo Electric Power Co. said the tsunami generated by last month’s earthquake was as high as 15 meters at its crippled nuclear station, which has been leaking radiation since the surge knocked out backup power systems.
+Tokyo Electric Power Co. said the tsunami generated by last month’s earthquake was as high as 15 meters at its crippled nuclear station, which has been leaking radiation since the surge knocked out backup power systems.15 meters is 49 feet high.
+That makes for some very challenging engineering for the location of the backup power.
+Engineers have another painful lesson to take into account for when doing design work in coastal seismically-active areas.

 The utility provided its first assessment of the height of the tsunami since the March 11 quake, after criticism from the government and evacuees that it was slow in responding to the disaster.
 The base of the station is about 10 meters (33 feet) above sea level.